×

 Curriculum

-To successfully complete the Certificate in Privacy Law, you must complete 8 credit hours from among the courses listed below (substitute courses approved on a case-by-case basis).
-You may start your studies during any of our three terms (spring, summer, or fall) and pace your studies as you wish, completing 8 credits in two to three terms or a minimum of 2 credits (one course) per term.
-The program is offered exclusively online.
+To successfully complete the Certificate in Privacy Law, you must complete 8 credit hours from among the courses listed below (substitute courses may be approved on a case-by-case basis).
+You may start your studies during any of our three terms – spring, summer or fall.
+The program is offered exclusively online and is designed to be completed over the course of two semesters taking two courses per term.
+Not all of the below courses are offered every semester or in as regular a rotation, so you will need to discuss your course interests and academic plan with your advisor.

 Course Options